haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 of the *-gnatX* command switch).

-In extension mode, the latest version of the Ada language is implemented (currently Ada 2012), and in addition a small number of GNAT specific extensions are recognized as follows:
+In extension mode, the latest version of the Ada language is implemented (currently Ada 202x), and in addition a small number of GNAT specific extensions are recognized as follows:

-*Constrained attribute for generic objects*
+* Constrained attribute for generic objects

   The ``Constrained`` attribute is permitted for objects of generic types.
 The result indicates if the corresponding actual is constrained.

+* ``Static`` aspect on intrinsic functions

+  The Ada 202x ``Static`` aspect can be specified on Intrinsic imported functions and the compiler will evaluate some of these intrinsic statically, in particular the ``Shift_Left`` and ``Shift_Right`` intrinsics.

+* ``'Reduce`` attribute

+  This attribute part of the Ada 202x language definition is provided for now under -gnatX to confirm and potentially refine its usage and syntax.

+* ``[]`` aggregates

+  This new aggregate syntax for arrays and containers is provided under -gnatX to experiment and confirm this new language syntax.

 .. _Pragma-Extensions_Visible: